Reimagining Campus Safety

 The University of Iowa’s Reimagining Campus Safety Action Committee is making progress on creating a shared vision for a safe and inclusive campus for every member of the community.
 In early February, the committee held two virtual town hall meetings listening sessions to gather a range of perspectives, experiences, and viewpoints.

-The committee expects to provide recommendations to President Harreld early in the spring 2021 semester.
+The committee expects to provide recommendations to President Wilson in summer 2021.